kinow/autosubmit/docs/source/userguide/configure/index.rst

 * QUEUE: queue to add the job to.
 If not specified, uses PLATFORM default.

+* EXTENDED_HEADER_PATH: specify the path relative to the project folder where the extension to the autosubmit's header is

+* EXTENDED_TAILER_PATH: specify the path relative to the project folder where the extension to the autosubmit's tailer is

 How to configure email notifications
 ------------------------------------